mobile app bar

 Feb 11, 2026; Daytona Beach, Florida, USA; NASCAR Cup Series driver Bubba Wallace (23) speaks to the media during the Daytona 500 Media Day at Daytona International Speedway

-Amid antitrust hearings and the storm around them in the NASCAR community in 2025, whenever Bubba Wallace or teammate Tyler Reddick faced questions on the lawsuit and whether it moved the needle, the duo kept tight-lipped and stuck to the same line.
+As the storm raged in the NASCAR community during the antitrust hearings in 2025, whenever Bubba Wallace or teammate Tyler Reddick faced questions on it, the duo kept tight-lipped and stuck to the same line.
+Mostly, they had brushed it off, asking the reporters to talk to 23XI owner Denny Hamlin.

-Mostly, they brushed it off, calling for the reporters to talk to 23XI owner Denny Hamlin.
-Wallace had made it clear that his eyes were solely on winning on the tracks.
-But now that the dust has settled, Wallace has opened up about the weight lifting.
+At the time, Wallace had made it clear that his eyes were solely on winning on the tracks.
+But now that the dust has settled, he has opened up about it.

-“I did my hardest to really not care so I could focus on driving,” he added.
+“I did my hardest to really not care so I could focus on driving,” Wallace said.
 “And I felt like I did an okay job at that.
 But it ramped up in the offseason.
 And so my attention span was all focused on that.
 And I felt the pressure more.
 And so finally to see us come out on the other side, and I think for the sport come out in a much better way moving forward.”

-In fact, Wallace now tips his headdress to the people at 23XI Racing and buys into the path they are on.
-He said he feels proud to work with a group pushing the sport to turn a page.
 “So this is a massive win for all of us.
 And it’ll take some time to figure out where the direction is on that.
-But it’s been nice to not get asked that question all the time,” Wallace admitted.
+But it’s been nice not to get asked that question all the time,” Wallace admitted.

-With the case in the backseat, Wallace can speak his mind.
+With the case behind them, Wallace can speak his mind.
 Before, he had to walk on eggshells and watch every word.
-To avoid spilling anything accidentally, he leaned on “I don’t care,” even though it sat in the back of many minds.
-But now the noise has faded and the road looks clear, which is why he felt relieved at talking freely, saying, “It’s nice to be able to talk about freely.
-We’re always having to watch what we say.”
+To avoid spilling anything accidentally, he leaned on “I don’t care.”
+But now the noise has faded, and the road looks clear, and he feels relieved at talking freely.

 Post Edited By:Somin Bhattacharjee